ISISComputingGroup/ibex_developers_manual/GUI_development/Coding/An-Introduction-to-Databinding.md

 ## Creating the Person class (the model)

-In the backend plug-in create two new classes, one called ModelObject and one called Person.
+In the backend plug-in create two new classes, one called `ModelObject` and one called Person.
-Enter the following code for the ModelObject:
+Enter the following code for the `ModelObject`:
 ```java
 package org.databinding.example.backend;